FadhilMulinya/ERC6551/README.md

 ## Clone Example Monorepo

-To begin, clone the `qn-guide-examples` repo, navigate to this project's directory and open the project directory in a code editor (VS code in this case).
+To begin, clone the  repo, navigate to this project's directory and open the project directory in a code editor (VS code in this case).

 ```bash
 git clone git@github.com:FadhilMulinya/ERC6551.git